xonixx/xonixx.github.io/if_condition.md

 ---
 layout: post
-title: "Don't use complex expressions in if condition"
+title: "Don't use complex expressions in if conditions"
 description: 'I explain how to refactor complex if conditions'
 ---

-# Don't use complex expressions in if condition
+# Don't use complex expressions in if conditions

 _August 2024_